tinagu945/tinagu945.github.io/_pages/about.md

 ---
 permalink: /
-title: "Here lies a paradoxical soul"
+title: "Here lies a paradoxical soul."
 excerpt: "About me"
 author_profile: true
 redirect_from: